mkutz/lets-get-into-coding/tools/README.md

 python3 --version
 ```

-The output should output something like
+The output should look something like

 ```plain
 Python 3.11.4